-These financial statements are presented in Saudi Arabian Riyals ("SR"), which is the Fund's functional currency.
-All financial information presented has been rounded to the nearest SR
+These financial statements are presented in Saudi Riyal ("SR"), which is the functional currency of the Fund, and all values are rounded to the nearest one Saudi Riyal, except where otherwise indicated.

 4. SIGNIFICANT ACCOUNTING POLICIES

 The following are the significant accounting policies applied by the Fund in preparing its financial statements: